haosulab/SAPIEN/docs/source/tutorial/basic/render.rst

 2. Make sure your Vulkan icd file is present by looking at ``ls /usr/share/vulkan/icd.d``.
 For example, if you are using Nvidia, you should see ``nvidia_icd.json`` in this directory.
 If not, you need to install a
    Vulkan-compatible GPU driver.
 If you are using AMD or Intel GPU, you will see similar icd files.

 3. Set the environment variable to tell Vulkan to use a proper GPU.
 For example, to tell Vulkan to use your Nvidia GPU, run ``export VK_ICD_FILENAMES=/usr/share/vulkan/icd.d/nvidia_icd.json`` in your shell environment.
+You may consider adding this line to your ``.bashrc`` or ``.zshrc`` file.